LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Before selecting anything with these traits, make sure you read:

 - [Rarity-Lock-Status-Tracker.md = Uncommon/Rare/Unique.](Rarity-Lock-Status-Tracker.md)

-**Create your character.**
+- You can play ANY background, class and/or race, regardless of their rarity.

+### Create your character.

-To create your character, set your character to the level they will be playing at.
+To create your character, on pathbuilder set your character's level to the level they will be playing at.

-To find out what level your character should be, go to the section on this notion that has that campaign.
+To find out what level your character should be set to, ask the discord.

+Now fill out your character on Pathbuilder 2e:
-Now: Pick your class, pick your race and pick your subrace.
+- Pick your class, pick your race and pick your subrace.

-Go through each level and apply all your ability score boosts, make your feat selections, etc.
+- Go through each level and apply all your ability score boosts, make your feat selections, etc.

 ### Pick your equipment.